otakucode/autojoin/README.md

 Simple utility to join split files.
-Run with Python 3 in a directory containing files with names such as example.avi.001, example.avi.002, etc.  If everything goes well, those files will be joined into the original example.avi and the split pieces deleted.
+Run with Python 3 in a directory containing files with names such as example.avi.001, example.avi.002, etc. or specify paths containing split files as commandline arguments.
+If everything goes well, those files will be joined into the original example.avi and the split pieces deleted.
+Run with no arguments to see additional options.

 NOTE: This software was written quickly for personal use and currently lacks